-A classroom teacher at the field experience site that should enable the preprofessional educator to meet the college course requirements and provide necessary documentation .
+A classroom teacher or director at the field experience site who should enable the preprofessional educator to meet the college course requirements and provide necessary documentation.
 The pre-professional educator must provide the Cooperating/Mentor Teacher with necessary paperwork regarding requirements in a timely manner.